chel6/Qiaoxue_Luan_CompareMedals/README.md

 2. The proportion of gold/ silver and bronze medals
 3. Who won more medals in this sport?
 Men or Women.
 4. Does there has some changes about the counts through years?
-   - Does the medal counts have some change?
+   - Evolution of medal counts.
-   - Does
+   - Evolution of medal counts by gender.
 - You will find answers at this page.

 ## Author